newsdev/nyt_inmates/README.md

 The disciplinary data contained no demographic characteristics for inmates.
 But using the personal identifier, The Times was able to attach a number of key variables by joining the disciplinary data to other databases we had obtained from the state.
 A key source of this was point-in-time prison "snapshots" that list all inmates currently incarcerated, along with demographic information about the inmate and the crime of imprisonment.

 We used two of these snapshots – one from the middle of 2015, one from the end – to create our population file, which we used as the denominator in our calculations.
 While the demographic characteristics of the inmate population do not change much over the course of a single year, we used two different snapshots and averaged them to smooth out any possible anomalies.

-In our analysis, we collapsed the race and ethnicity of inmates into four categories – non-Hispanic White, non-Hispanic Black, Hispanic and Other.
+In our analysis, we collapsed the race and ethnicity of inmates into four categories – non-Hispanic white, non-Hispanic black, Hispanic and other.
 (Less than five percent of the inmate population is Asian, Native American or unclassified).

 We also reshaped the incident file into a relational dataset.
-The state provided specific violations involved in each incident as columns in the primary table (violation 1, violation 2, etc), which made it difficult to look at the specific offenses for which inmates were being punished.
-So we converted this into a separate table of violations, where each of 139,759 specific infractions became its own row.
+The state provided specific violations involved in each incident as columns in the primary table (violation 1, violation 2, etc.), which made it difficult to look at the specific offenses for which inmates were being punished.
+So we converted this into a separate table of violations, where each of the 139,759 specific infractions became its own row.

-These tables -- the disciplinary tickets and the specific violations - in tandem provided us with raw counts of incidents that could be grouped by race, age, gender, offender type etc.
+These tables — the disciplinary tickets and the specific violations — in tandem provided us with raw counts of incidents that could be grouped by race, age, gender, offender type, etc.

 We paid particular attention to the type of offender, to see if, for example, people in prison for violent offenses were more likely to get punished in prison.
 We used three different measures.
-One being the severity of the crime considered the "primary offense" leading to the inmate's imprisonment; second was the overall severity, as measured in the number of total crimes committed and the combined severity of these crimes; and lastly, based on state standards, we placed offenders into three categories used in state reports based on their primary crime: Violent offenders, property criminals, and those considered to have committed "other coercive" offenses, which are mostly lower-levels of violent offenses.
+One being the severity of the crime considered the "primary offense" leading to the inmate's imprisonment; second was the overall severity, as measured in the number of total crimes committed and the combined severity of these crimes; and lastly, based on state standards, we placed offenders into three categories used in state reports based on their primary crime: violent offenders, property criminals and those considered to have committed "other coercive" offenses, which are mostly lower-levels of violent offenses.

 The snapshot data, provided in a file called "inmates" has all of the same demographic fields about inmates so it's easy to write queries to produce a denominator matching the numerator.
 Users should remember, though, that because the inmates file consists of two snapshots at different points of the year, they should always divide the results by 2 to get a proper population estimate.